-IFRS 9 IAS 39 Financial assets and financial liabilities Financial assets and financial liabilities designated at fair value through profit or loss Financial assets and financial liabilities designated at fair value through profit or loss Subject to certain criteria, the Company can designate financial assets and financial liabilities to be measured at fair value through profit or loss.
+v.
+Financial assets and financial liabilities designated at fair value through profit or loss

+Subject to certain criteria, the Company can designate financial assets and financial liabilities to be measured at fair value through profit or loss.
 Designation is only possible when the financial instrument is initially recognised and cannot subsequently be reclassified.
 Financial assets can be designated as measured at fair value through profit or loss only if such designation eliminates or significantly reduces a measurement or recognition inconsistency.
 Financial liabilities can be designated as measured at fair value through profit or loss only if such designation (a) eliminates or significantly reduces a measurement or recognition inconsistency; or (b) applies to a group of financial assets, financial liabilities or both that the Company manages and evaluates on a fair value basis; or (c) relates to an instrument that contains an embedded derivative unless the embedded derivative does not significantly modify the cash flows required by the contract or when a similar hybrid instrument is considered that separation of the embedded derivative is prohibited.

-Financial assets and financial liabilities that the Company designates as measured at fair value through profit or loss are recognised at fair value.
+Financial assets and financial liabilities that the Company designates as measured at fair value through profit or loss are recognised at fair value at initial recognition, with transaction costs being recognised in profit or loss and subsequently measured at fair value.
 Gains and losses on financial assets and financial liabilities designated at fair value through profit or loss are recognised in profit or loss as they arise.
-Changes in the fair value of financial assets designated as measured at FVTPL are recognised in profit or loss. costs being recognised in profit or loss and subsequently measured at fair value.
-Gains and losses on financial assets and financial liabilities that are designated at fair value through profit or loss are recognised in profit or loss as they arise.
-A financial instrument may only be designated at inception as held at fair value through profit or loss and cannot subsequently be reclassified.
-Financial assets or financial liabilities are designated at fair value through profit or loss only if such designation (a) eliminates or significantly reduces a measurement or recognition inconsistency; or (b) applies to a group of financial assets, financial liabilities or both that the Company manages and evaluates on a fair value basis; or (c) relates to an instrument that contains an embedded derivative unless the embedded derivative does not significantly modify the cash flows required by the contract or when a similar hybrid instrument is considered that separation of the embedded derivative is prohibited.